MarcLandis/WebhookFeeds/docs/index.md

 </p>

 ## About

 Webhook Feeds is a simple RESTful API to create and get feeds.

-It is build on top of the wonderful [FastAPI](https://fastapi.tiangolo.com/) framework.
+It is build on top of the wonderful <a href="https://fastapi.tiangolo.com/" target="_blank">FastAPI</a> framework.

 ## License